-Attorney accuses Spitzer of lying to cover up racially charged comments - NewsBreak
+Attorney Accuses Spitzer of Lying to Cover Up Racially Charged Comments - NewsBreak

-The Orange County District Attorney’s Office on Monday denied allegations raised in newly filed court papers that District Attorney Todd Spitzer lied in documents relating to a double-murder case in an effort to cover up and downplay racially charged comments Spitzer allegedly made in a meeting to consider seeking the death penalty in the case.
+SANTA ANA (CNS) - The Orange County District Attorney's Office today denied allegations raised in newly filed court papers that District Attorney Todd Spitzer lied in documents relating to a double-murder case in an effort to cover up and downplay racially charged comments Spitzer allegedly made in a meeting to consider seeking the death penalty in the case.

 The allegations against Spitzer were included in a Friday court filing in the case of Jamon Buggs, who is accused of gunning down two people execution-style in Newport Beach in April 2019.